Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 #### Service block methods

 This table lists the options you can set within a `service` block.
 The `run` or `name` field must be defined inside the service block.
-The `run` field indicates what command to run and is required before using fields other than `name` and `require_root`.
+If `name` is defined without `run`, then Homebrew makes no attempt to change the package-provided service file according these fields.
+The `run` field indicates what command to run, instructs Homebrew to create a service description file using options set in the block, and therefore is required before using fields other than `name` and `require_root`.

 | method                  | default      | macOS | Linux | description |
 | ----------------------- | ------------ | :---: | :---: | ----------- |